liuchengxu/vista.vim/README.md

 - [x] Update automatically when switching between buffers.
 - [x] Update asynchonously in the background when `+job` avaliable.
 - [x] Find the nearest method or function to the cursor, which could be integrated into the statusline.
-- [ ] Highlight the nearest tag/symbol in the vista sidebar.
+- [x] Highlight the nearby tag in the vista sidebar.
-- [ ] Supports all of the languages that ctags does.
-- [ ] Show the visibility (public/private) of tags.
-- [ ] Tree viewer for hierarchy data.
+- [x] Nested display for ctags.

 Notes: